Elsa Labraña

+She served as a member of the Constitutional Convention, representing the 17th District of the Maule Region.
 Labraña gained notoriety when she faced to the Judge Carmen Gloria Valladares.
-Nevertheless, then Labraña said that was nothing against her (Valladares).
+Nevertheless, then she said that was nothing against her (Valladares).

 Among her proposals are to change the Chilean National Anthem and the flag, topics that she said at Mentiras Verdaderas, a program of the TV Channel La Red.